minsiksudo/N_salina_RNAseq/README.md

 **QCing, mapping, and annotating RNAs of** ***Nannochloropsis salina*** **CCMP1776** were conducted for a collaborative work with **Prof. Nam Kyu Kang at KHU**.
-Plus, Minsik's lab is encharge of statistical analyses to find out how the microalgal pathways expressed differently based on different culture condition, in a longitudinal study.
+Plus, Minsik's lab is encharge of statistical analyses to find out how the microalgal pathways expressed differently based on different culture conditions, by time.

 **Materials and Methods**